g7mzr/db-php/docs/31_API_Admin.md

 /**
  * Function to create the database user for the application *
- * @param string $username   The name of the database user
+ * @param string  $username   The name of the database user.
- * @param string $password   The password for the database user
+ * @param string  $password   The password for the database user.
- * @param string $unittestdb True if this is a test system *
+ * @param boolean $unittestdb True if this is a test system.
+ *
- * @return boolean true if user Created or exists WEBTEMPLATE Error otherwise *
+ * @return boolean true if user Created or exists.
+DB Error otherwise *
  * @access public
  */